 - Cook the meat as little as possible, rare or medium-rare at the absolute most.
 Quickly sear the meat on both sides to leave the inside mostly raw.
 This will provide the illusion that you’re eating cooked meat while getting the benefits of eating raw.

 Another question that was posed: Are gas grills safer than charcoal?
-“From what I can tell, there’s nothing inherent in gas or charcoal that makes one safer than the other.
+An answer I found is “From what I can tell, there’s nothing inherent in gas or charcoal that makes one safer than the other.
 You can make the case that since (a) production of dangerous chemicals is linked to high heat, and (b) the heat level is easier to control in a gas grill by adjusting the gas flow and rack height (in some grills, anyway), gas grills are safer.
 But that’s speculation.”